farkoo/CNN-Fashion-MNIST-Keras/README.md

 * Mathplotlib

 ## Usage
-Clone this repository and open notebook with cammand:
+Clone this repository and open notebook with this cammand:

 ```
 juputer notebook CNN-Fashion_MNIST.ipynb